Property Valuation Tips: Real Estate Investing

 Not all real estate valuation is created equal.
 Most commonly, value refers to "fair market value" outlined above.
 However, different types of buyers and sales methods can produce other types of values:

-- Liquidation value aims to estimate what price a property would bring at auction, if forcibly sold (e.g. through foreclosure or bankruptcy).
+- Liquidation value aims to estimate a property's price at auction if forcibly sold (e.g., through foreclosure or bankruptcy).
 Liquidation value is nearly always lower than fair market value.

-In addition to the transacting parties, there are several industry professionals who conduct inspections and offer input tot the seller, buyer, and lender.
+In addition to the transacting parties, several industry professionals conduct inspections and offer input to the seller, buyer, and lender.

-Broker price opinions are most commonly ordered by lenders who wish a quick estimate of value on a property headed for foreclosure or loan modification.
-Realtors often do not charge property owners for a CMA or BPO, if completed as part of a listing agreement.
+Broker price opinions are most commonly ordered by lenders who need a quick estimate of a property's value, especially when headed for foreclosure or loan modification.
+It's important to note that realtors typically don't charge property owners for a CMA or BPO if it's completed as part of a listing agreement.

 3 Real estate valuation methods